ramonclaudio/polar-commerce/README.md

 # Polar Commerce

-An experiment combining Convex (real-time database), Polar (payments), and Better Auth into an e-commerce platform.
-These tools weren't designed for this, but that's what made it interesting.
+Experimental e-commerce platform built with Next.js 16, Convex, Better Auth, and Polar.
+Features custom cart bundling, seamless guest-to-auth migration, and automated product seeding.
+Polar wasn't built for multi-item carts - that's what made this interesting.

-## The Problem
+## The Challenge

-I wanted to build an e-commerce platform but:
-- Polar handles payments beautifully but has no cart system
-- Convex is built for SaaS apps, not e-commerce
+Polar handles payments beautifully but has zero cart system - no multi-item checkout, no cart management, nothing.
+I needed to figure out how to make it work for a full e-commerce platform without those features.
-- Better Auth works great but needed to integrate with both

-So I built workarounds.

 ## The Solution

 **Cart bundling:** Built a custom system where multiple cart items bundle into a single ephemeral Polar product at checkout.
 The full cart composition gets stored in checkout metadata, then reconstructed server-side after payment confirmation via webhook.
 This workaround lets Polar handle payments for multi-item carts without native support.

+**Real-time cart sync:** Convex's real-time subscriptions make the magic happen - cart and wishlist updates sync instantly across all devices and tabs.
+Add an item on your phone, see it immediately on desktop.
+No polling, no refresh needed.

-**Guest/auth cart merging:** Implemented seamless cart and wishlist migration when guests sign in.
+**Guest/auth cart merging:** Seamless migration when guests sign in.
 Items added while browsing anonymously automatically merge with their account data on login - no lost items, no duplicates.
+Better Auth integration made this straightforward.

 **JSON-based product seeding:** Built a comprehensive seeding system that starts with JSON product definitions, uploads images to Polar's CDN, creates products via Polar API, then syncs everything to Convex.
 One command (`npm run polar:seed`) populates both systems with full inventory, pricing, images, and metadata - all kept in sync automatically.

 **Tech stack:**
-- Next.js 16 + React 19
+- Next.js 16.0.1-canary.2 with React Compiler, Turbopack dev/build caching, component-level caching, and PPR
+- React 19.2 with useEffectEvent, View Transitions API
+- Experimental: `cacheLife`, `cacheTag`, typed routes, inline CSS
 - Convex (real-time database with type-safe schema)
 - Better Auth with Convex adapter
 - Polar (payments for subscriptions and one-time purchases)